-- VI.B.
-Transfers from an affiliate to the utility of goods and services offered by the affiliate on the open market shall be priced at no more than fair market value. - VI.C.
-For goods or services for which the price is regulated by a state agency, that price shall be deemed to be the fair market value, except that in cases where more than one state commission regulates the price of goods or services, this Commission's pricing provisions govern. - VI.D.
-Goods and services produced, purchased or developed to be offered on the open market by the utility shall be provided to the utility's affiliates and unaffiliated companies on a nondiscriminatory basis, except as otherwise required or permitted by these Rules or applicable law. - VI.E.
-Transfers from the utility to its affiliates of goods and services not produced, purchased or developed to be offered on the open market by the utility shall be priced at fully allocated cost plus 5% of direct labor cost. - VI.F.
-Transfers from an affiliate to the utility of goods and services not produced, purchased or developed to be offered on the open market by the affiliate shall be priced at the lower of fully loaded cost or fair market value. - VI.G.
-The utility shall develop a verifiable and independent appraisal of fair market value for any goods or services that are transferred to any affiliated company at fair market value under these Rules.
+VI.B. - Transfers from an affiliate to the utility of goods and services offered by the affiliate on the open market shall be priced at no more than fair market value.

+VI.C. - For goods or services for which the price is regulated by a state agency, that price shall be deemed to be the fair market value, except that in cases where more than one state commission regulates the price of goods or services, this Commission's pricing provisions govern.

+VI.D. - Goods and services produced, purchased or developed to be offered on the open market by the utility shall be provided to the utility's affiliates and unaffiliated companies on a nondiscriminatory basis, except as otherwise required or permitted by these Rules or applicable law.

+VI.E. - Transfers from the utility to its affiliates of goods and services not produced, purchased or developed to be offered on the open market by the utility shall be priced at fully allocated cost plus 5% of direct labor cost.

+VI.F. - Transfers from an affiliate to the utility of goods and services not produced, purchased or developed to be offered on the open market by the affiliate shall be priced at the lower of fully loaded cost or fair market value.

+VI.G. - The utility shall develop a verifiable and independent appraisal of fair market value for any goods or services that are transferred to any affiliated company at fair market value under these Rules.
 The Commission's staff shall have access to all supporting documents used in the development of the fair market value.
 If sufficient support for the appraisal of fair market value does not exist to the reasonable satisfaction of the Commission's staff, the utility shall hire an independent consultant acceptable to the Commission staff to reappraise the fair market value for these transactions.

+Registered with the Public Companies Accounting Oversight Board, member of the American Institute of Certified Public Accountants, CPCAF Section, the California Society of Certified Public Accountants, and the New Jersey Society of Certified Public Accountants

-California American Water Compliance Plan: California American Water has implemented procedures and mechanisms to comply with these Rules.
+California American Water Compliance: California American Water has implemented procedures and mechanisms to comply with these Rules.
 California American Water provides training and issues period communications to employees educating them on the requirements of the Rules.

 Sotomayor Conclusion: California American Water is in compliance with Rule VI.
-California American Water reported a total of \$16.7M and \$14.4M in intercompany transactions for years 2018 and 2017, respectively.
+California American Water reported a total of \$18.2M and \$16.9M in intercompany transactions for years 2020 and 2019, respectively.
 These amounts are included in Schedule E-4, line b of the Annual Report filed with the Commission.
 Testing of transactions, review of documentation and observations and inquiries from personnel have revealed that California American Water has adequate procedures in place to ensure compliance with Rule VI.